keycloud/docs/doc/SRS.md

 #### 3.6.1 Development tools
 - Version control system: Git (Github)
 - Backend development: JetBrains GoLand
-- Frontend development: tbd
+- Frontend development: JetBrains WebStorm
 - Project planning tool: JetBrains YouTrack
-- Build management: tbd
+- Build management: JetBrains TeamCity
-- CI: tbd
+- CI: JetBrains TeamCity & Docker

 ### 3.7 On-line User Documentation and Help System Requirements
 As stated our goal is to make our application as intuitive as possible.
 However, we will provide a FAQ and documentation.
 This will be especially helpful for users who want to know how our application works in depth.